All-in-one e-commerce platform to start, run, and grow your online store.

 What this tier adds

-Adds professional reports, gift cards, and 5 staff accounts at $79/mo.
+Adds professional reports, gift cards, and standard fraud analysis over Basic at $79/mo.

 Ideal for